 by Fourth Wall Films

 Roadkill is a fact of life in Iowa.
 Almost every driver in the state has hit some kind of wildlife.
-Usually, the animal comes out on the losing end of that interaction, but collisions with wildlife can also be dangerous for both animal and driver.
-The award-winning short film, “Over and Under: Wildlife Crossings” made …
+Usually, the animal comes out on the losing end of …

 Short Film “Over And Under” Creates Awareness Of Animal Collision Issues Read More »